Deriving the Generalised Born Rule from First Principles: Probabilistic Process Theories

 The objects of an SMC are drawn as wires with morphisms as boxes connecting to these wires.
 A sequential composition is represented by connecting the output of one box to the input of another, while a parallel composition is represented by placing boxes side by side, see Fig. \ref{fig:notation}.
 The monoidal unit object $I$ and morphism $1_I$ are depicted as empty space.
 Morphisms from $I$ to an object $A$ are called states, while morphisms from an object $A$ to $I$ are called effects.
 Scalars, which are morphisms from $I$ to $I$, are represented as closed diagrams or simply as numbers in the graphical notation.

-Whilst in modern operational approaches to modelling generalised physical theories it is common to posit an assignment from scalars to probabilities, here we consider a process-theoretic interpretation of traditional textbook quantum theory.
+In modern operational approaches to modelling generalised physical theories it is common to posit a process theory with an assignment from scalars to probabilities.
+We instead begin with a process-theoretic interpretation of traditional textbook quantum theory.
 In the more traditional approach, one is presented with notions of \begin{itemize} \item States: Normalised elements of a Hilbert space \item Effects: Normalised Elements of the dual Hilbert space \item Processes: Unitary Linear maps between Hilbert spaces \item Probability/Born rule: Assignment from states and effects to Real numbers between $0$ and $1$ \end{itemize} Probabilistic process theories (PPTs) consists of two parts: a compositional structure, defined by an underlying symmetric monoidal category encoding the states, effects, and processes, along with probability functions satisfying some simple well-behaviour conditions with respect to composition, reminiscent of the conditions for operational probability functions give in Refs.\cite{Galley2017Jul, Galley2018Nov, Masanes2019Mar}.